Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

-A global consensus on deterministic computation semantics only matters if you want to replay and verify other random people's computations, i.e. for crypto-currencies with "smart contracts" like [Ethereum](https://www.ethereum.org/);
+A global consensus on deterministic computation semantics only matters if you want to replay and verify other random people's computations, i.e., for crypto-currencies with "smart contracts" like [Ethereum](https://www.ethereum.org/);
 but that's not at all what Urbit is about, and such computation replay in a hostile environment indeed has issues of its own (such as misincentives or for resource abuse) that Urbit doesn't even try to address.